 Infant Hematoma During Delivery

 A subgaleal hematoma is blood that accumulates between the skull and the scalp.
 The brain needs blood, of course, but this blood sits outside of the blood vessels.
 Every newborn faces a risk of a brain bleed.
 The risk is higher in premature babies and children delivered with a mechanical instrument.

 A hematoma like this can happen from a lot of different things, but most subgaleal hematomas that occur within the first 72 hours of a child’s life are caused by a birth trauma that can often be the result of medical malpractice.

 What often happens in these cases is that the delivering doctor will misuse the vacuum extractors or forceps.
 Most of the time, the doctor gets it right.
-Hematomas result in only 1% of babies born where the doctor needed to use vacuum extraction or forceps but to a much smaller degree and for different reasons.
+Hematomas result in only 1% of babies born where the doctor needs to use vacuum extraction or forceps but to a much smaller degree and for different reasons.
 What often happens is that it becomes apparent that a c-section is required because the vacuum is not working and the fetus is in real distress.
 But the doctor, particularly during what is called a high canal birth, just wants to give it one or two more tries with the vacuum than good medical care warrants.

 - More about intracranial hemorrhages and settlement and verdicts in these cases